HJacksons/potato-efficientViT/README.md

 ## Dataset

-The project is configured to work with datasets located in the `data/` directory.
-Currently, it supports:
+The project is configured to work with datasets placed in the `data/` directory.
+The actual data files for `potatodata` and `plantVillage` are not version-controlled with Git (as indicated by the project's `.gitignore` file) and need to be obtained separately.

--   `potatodata`
--   `plantVillage`
+**Setup:**
+1. Create the directories `data/potatodata` and `data/plantVillage` if they don't exist.
+2. Populate these directories with your respective image datasets.
+3. Ensure each dataset is structured with subdirectories for each class.

-The specific dataset to be used is set in `src/configurations.py` via the `DATA` variable.
-Ensure your datasets are structured with subdirectories for each class.
+The specific dataset to be used during runtime is set in `src/configurations.py` via the `DATA` variable (e.g., `DATA = "../data/potatodata"`).

 ## Configuration